zeno-oss/zeno/README.md

 Requires Yarn (if you don't have yarn, install it by `npm install -g yarn`)

 Install Dependencies

 ```
 yarn
 ```

 To Run The Electron App & Next.js server (at http://localhost:8888):

 ```
-yarn workspace nextron dev
+yarn workspace desktop dev
 ```

 To Run The Mobile Expo App:

 ```
 yarn workspace mobile dev
 ```

 If you want to directly run on iOS or Android, replace the dev by android or ios respectively.

 ## Why This Repo

 I was trying to find some kind of way which allowed me to use the tRPC goodness in React Native as well as Electron.
 All the solutions that I did find were either not updated, or janky at best.
 And so, fast-forward to this project!

 ## Authors